-This page is a one-stop solution for all your exam preparation needs.
-It lists all the resources that I have recommended in my blogs
+This page is a one-stop solution for all your Azure / Developer / IT certification exam preparation needs.
+It lists all the training resources I recommend in my blog.

 Many have asked me what my setup is like for producing Pluralsight/Udemy/Youtube videos/courses.
 Here, I share with you all the tools I use for my video production.
 Feel free to share this page for someone getting started.